hellotimking/clog/README.md

 ## 😀 Features

+* **🖥️ Auto-Height Matching:** Dashboard mode automatically matches the height and width of your terminal window, even if you resize it!
 * **⚡ Zero-Latency Streaming:** Uses non-blocking I/O and optimized Go channels to handle high-traffic environments without dropping frames.
 * **📊 Real-time Analytics:** Instant status code distribution (2xx, 3xx, 4xx, 5xx) visualized in the TUI.
 * **🔍 Power Filtering:** Regex-based or field-specific filtering to isolate problematic endpoints or specific status codes.